Liriax/django_re/README.md

 6. cd frontend
 7. npm start

-Now the react frontend should be started on port 3000 and the django backend on port 8080
+Now the react frontend should be started on http://localhost:3000/ and the django backend on port 8080:http://127.0.0.1:8080/admin/
+Create a superuser with python manage.py createsuperuser or use account = password = admin